-The Audit and Risk Committee reviewed the effectiveness of the internal controls for the year ended 31 August 2019, primarily through reports from the internal auditor and formal confirmations from the executive management team and external auditors.
-Refer to page 96 for the report of the Audit and Risk Committee.
+The Audit and Risk Committee reviewed the effectiveness of the internal controls for the year ended 31 August 2020, primarily through reports from the internal auditor and formal confirmations from the executive management team and external auditors.
+Refer to page 94 to 98 for the report of the Audit and Risk Committee.